 Use shoe boxes and other similar size boxes to make large building blocks for your kids.
 Tape the lid of the box on and then cover them with contact paper.
 You can even find contact paper with a brick or wood pattern on it.

 Pick up free sample books at wallpaper stores.
 Call shoe stores and ask for empty shoe boxes.
 This makes great photo storage boxes when you decoupage or glue the wall paper samples on

 My daughter found this video on youtube.
 It is about how to turn a shoebox lid into a locker organizer with duct tape, a glue gun, and some small wine cork.
-Later in the video, she utilizes a small water bottle with the top cut off and decorated with duct tape to hold pencils and pens with.
-She also uses a decorated soap box to hold a hair brush.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have about 10 empty shoe boxes.
 I know that organizations use them to send to our war fighters.
 Please help me find a good use for my boxes.